-As part of Australia’s top research institution our students also have access to state-of-the-art research laboratories and facilities around campus.
+As part of Australia’s top research institution our students also have access to state-of-the-art research laboratories and facilities across ANU main campus.

 The Canberra Hospital, a 672 bed public hospital, is our main teaching hospital.
-It is the principal hospital for Canberra and the surrounding region, serving a population of approximately 500,000.
+It is the principal hospital for Canberra and the surrounding region, providing high-quality and patient-centred care to a population of more than 500,000 people.
 There is a high degree of integration of the teaching faculty into the service delivery of the hospital.